 Issuer Risk.
-The performance of the Fund depends on the performance of individual securities to which the Fund has exposure.
-The Fund may be adversely affected if an issuer of underlying securities held by the Fund is unable or unwilling to repay principal or interest when due.
+The performance of the Fund depends on the performance of individual securities to which the Fund or an Underlying Fund has exposure.
+The Fund may be adversely affected if an issuer of underlying securities held by the Fund or an Underlying Fund is unable or unwilling to repay principal or interest when due.
 Changes in the financial condition or credit rating of an issuer of those securities may cause the value of the securities to decline.